-M. Hobkirk showed a map of the prevalence of Hepatitis B in Philadelphia in 2021.
-She estimated that 28,259 people in Philadelphia were living with chronic Hepatitis B. She acknowledged that 1.8% of the population seemed low but reminded the committee that many people were not testing for Hepatitis and the actual number could be higher.
-On the next slide, there was a map of the prevalence of Hepatitis C in Philadelphia.
-She estimated that there were 52,640 people or 3.3% of Philadelphians living with chronic Hepatitis C. She said this was an estimate because they do not have a way to collect information on people who have recovered from the virus.
+M. Hobkirk showed a 2021 map of hepatitis B prevalence in Philadelphia.
+She estimated that 28,259 people in Philadelphia were living with chronic hepatitis B. She acknowledged that 1.8% of the population seemed low but reminded the committee that many people were not testing for hepatitis and the actual number could be higher.
+On the next slide, there was a 2021 map of hepatitis C prevalence in Philadelphia.
+She estimated that there were 52,640 people or 3.3% of Philadelphians living with chronic hepatitis C. She said this was an estimate because they do not have a way to collect information on people who have recovered from the virus.

 After reviewing the maps, M. Hobkirk moved to considerations for the future.
 She said they had funding to create an elimination plan but lacked the funding to implement it in 2023.
-She said they would look for opportunities in the future to help alleviate this problem.
+They would look for opportunities for future implementation.
 She then spoke about how they formed a technical advisory team and adhered to the PA Department of Health Elimination Plan that was published in February 2022.

 As mentioned in the overview, the next section was the review of policy in 2023.
-M. Hobkirk was excited about the policy upgrades in 2023.
-She said the policy that had set the stage for 2023 was the removal of prior authorization for HCV treatment.
+M. Hobkirk was excited about the policy updates in 2023.
+She said the policy that had set the stage for 2023 was the removal of prior authorization for hepatitis C virus (HCV) treatment.
 This meant easier access to HCV treatment for patients and encouraged providers to prescribe the treatment.
-She said there was also a National HCV elimination plan backed by the White House that could bring forward more priority and funding to addressing the issue.
-She spoke about universal HBV testing recommendations and how it meant anyone 18 years old or older could be tested to know their status.
-She then said it was recommended that anyone between the ages of 18 to 64 could request a vaccine and receive it.
+There was also a National HCV elimination plan backed by the White House that could bring forward more priority and funding to address the issue.
+She spoke about universal hepatitis B virus (HBV) testing recommendations and how it meant anyone 18 years old or older could be tested to know their status.
+It was also recommended that anyone between the ages of 18 to 64 could request a vaccine and receive it.

-K. Carter asked if patients were offered an HIV and Hepatitis test at the same time when they visited a health center.
+K. Carter asked if patients were offered an HIV and hepatitis test at the same time when they visited a health center.
 M. Hobkirk said it depended on the health center whether both tests were offered at the same time.
 T. Dominique asked if it had to be U.S. Task Force grade A to be considered universal.
-M. Hobkirk said she was unsure and would need to reference the information later.
-C. Steib asked if patients visiting health centers for STIs were also given Hepatitis tests as part of STI testing.
+M. Hobkirk said she was unsure and would need to check on that.
+C. Steib asked if patients visiting health centers for STIs were also given hepatitis tests as part of STI testing.
 M. Hobkirk said she could not speak for all the health centers because they could operate in different ways.
-She said Hep Cap did work closely with Health Center 1 and they did offer Hepatitis tests.
+She said HepCAP worked closely with Health Center 1 and noted that this specific health center offered hepatitis tests.
 However, it was not automatically included in STI tests.
-M. Hobkirk said that was a good idea and that the new conversations when the information was released would bring attention to bringing more Hepatitis tests in health centers.
+M. Hobkirk said this was a good idea and that the new information to come would likely spark conversations around more routine hepatitis tests in health centers.